marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 BGP session addressing.

-It is RECOMMENDED that the prefix used is the IXP Interconnection Space for every speaker supporting this allocation, to reduce the size of the SLATs.
+It is RECOMMENDED that the prefix used is the IXP Interconnection Space for every Client supporting this allocation, to reduce the size of the SLATs.

-BGP speakers MUST NOT propagate any routes with IPv4 NLRI from the IXP Interconnection Space.
+Clients MUST NOT propagate any routes with IPv4 NLRI from the IXP Interconnection Space.

 {{Section 2.2.2 of -special-purpose-ip}} is updated by adding the following